Boxing Tools: 11 Must Have Items – Garage Gym Builder

 Where would boxing be without a good pair of punching gloves?
 The gloves keep your hands safe and cushion you from the impact forces while keeping your opponent safe at the same time, or the punching bag.Read more

 These punching gloves from Everlast are simple yet effective.
 They are sold in three different colors - blue, red, and black, standard for boxing equipment.
+They are the best boxing training gloves.
 If you want an extra splash of color though, you can always go for the blue ones with little neon green details!
 But we didn’t come here to talk about colors now, did we?
-The boxing gloves are fully padded in the front, with a sturdy vinyl cover protecting the pads.
+These boxing tools are fully padded in the front, with a sturdy vinyl cover protecting the pads.
 The back of the wrist is also padded, which promotes good wrist posture and keeps you safe from sprains.
 The ThumbLock feature keeps your thumbs positioned the right way, which prevents any fist or finger injury.
 There is a mesh panel on the underside, which lets air circulate in and out, keeping you cool and dry.
 The pairs are available in three different sizes, all coming in the same set of colors we mentioned before.

 4. ACCUSPLIT Pro Survivor